You might not have heard of Cupro, it’s a new fabric that has become popular over the last few years.

-The manmade or ‘Regenerated Cellulose’ fibres of these new fabrics are plant based and are chemically produced to create a smooth silky fabric.
-They all have slightly different processes and some have better eco-credentials than others.
-Each of them start with a Cellulose base; either wood pulp, cotton linter (a cotton waste product used in Cupro), Bamboo, Flax or Hemp, in fact, any plant could be a base.
+Manmade or ‘Regenerated Cellulose’ fibres used in the above mentioned fabrics are plant based.
+Each one has a slightly different process and some have better eco-credentials than others.
+But each of them start with a Cellulose base; either wood pulp, bamboo, Flax or Hemp, or cotton linter (the cotton waste product used in Cupro), but interestingly, any plant can be used as a base.

 What is Cupro?